Sanjana272621/Sanjana272621/README.md

 ### About
-Working on embedded systems and IoT platforms using ESP32 and real-time dashboards.
-I enjoy building small, reliable systems that connect hardware, data, and the web.
+I build full-stack and IoT systems that connect embedded hardware with clean, data-driven web applications

 ### Activity
 <p align="center">